ibexa/documentation-developer/docs/ibexa_products/headless.md

 #### Content access

+There is many paths to access the content in many shapes:

-- The REST API and GraphQL API support access to and edition of the content.
+- The REST API and GraphQL API support access to, and edition of the content.
 - [[= product_name_headless =]] offers a complete PHP API to extend the ways to access content.
 - A design engine and a view controller offer to create plain text content views (such as HTML, JSON, XML, CSS, JS, CSV, or Markdown), and to factorize those views by using theme cascades.